 But in Panama City you would be ripped off if you would do this!
 Why?
 The answer is simple: as there are no taximeters in Panamanian taxis, the price is not bonded to the driven kilometers / miles.
 So when you ask one of them for the price, this bastard will know you have no idea about the fare system and will name you a price much higher.
 So instead of two dollar you would pay about $5 to $10 dollar.
 Sorry if I chose an inappropriate word but I try all the time to treat other people with respect and I await to be treated with respect too.
 So, be aware and don´t let you rip off.

-With this knowledge you need to do the following: Never ask the taxi driver for the price.
+With this knowledge you need to do the following: Never ask the taxi driver for the price in Panama City.
 Instead, get into the taxi / cab and name your destination outrightly.
-Thereby you are signalizing you are familiar with the taxi prices in Panama City and that he would have no chances to rip you off.
+Thereby you are signalizing you are familiar with the taxi prices in Panama City and that he wouldn’t have any chances to rip you off.

 Driving taxi at night in Panama City?

-Well, in some other blogs I read, you should not take a taxi at night, especially if you alone and a woman.
-We did not use a cab at night and don´t like to spread false information.
+Well, in some other blogs I’ve read, you should not take a taxi at night, especially if you alone and a woman.
+We did not use a cab at night, so I don’t want to spread false information.
 But several almost identical reviews on other websites are indicating that it seems to be something true about this.
-If you have had some bad experience with taxi drivers in Panama City, you could share your story by leaving a comment.
+If you have had some bad experience with taxi drivers in Panama City, you could share your story by leaving a comment here.
 I think, this could be helpful for other visitors of this city.

 Some more information about driving taxi in Panama City

 Secondly, taxi drivers in Panama City speak a quite poor english.
-So as a tourist it might be a quite challenge for you if don´t speak spanish.
+So as a tourist it might be quite challenging for you if don’t speak spanish.

-So my advice for you: If you don´t want these kinds of offering and want to be left alone, just say, you have been several times in Panama and name them some touristic places with some small details.
-This would be enough and they shouldn´t get onto your nerves anymore.
+So my advice for you: If you don’t want these kinds of annoying offerings and want to be left alone, just say, you have been several times in Panama and name them some touristic places with some small details.
+This would be enough and they shouldn’t get onto your nerves anymore.